John Grady (sociologist)

-John Marshall Grady (born 1950s) is an American sociologist and professor of sociology at Wheaton College, known for his seminal work in the field of visual sociology.
+John Marshall Grady (born 1942) is an American sociologist and emeritus professor of sociology at Wheaton College, known for his seminal work in the field of visual sociology.

 Education

-Grady earned an A.B. in English and Asian studies from Boston College, an A.M. in anthropology from Yale University, and a Ph.D. in sociology from Brandeis University.
+Grady earned an A.B. in English and Asian studies from Boston College in 1964, an A.M. in anthropology from Yale University 1967, and a Ph.D. in sociology from Brandeis University 1977.

 Career

-After earning his PhD, Grady was appointed professor of sociology at Wheaton College.
+After earning his PhD, Grady was hired by Wheaton College in Norton MA and appointed professor of sociology in 1990.
+He occupied the Hannah Goldberg Chair at Wheaton College from 1994 to 2004, and the William Isaac Cole Professor of Sociology from 2010 to 2015.
 He also served as president of the International Visual Sociology Association (IVSA).
 His research interests focuses on social organization in daily life and the "use of visual imagery in social research and analysis; and making documentary films."
+He is currently an editor of Visual Studies, the journal of the International Visual Sociology Association.